isobelcochrane938/notes/README.md

 1. Prioritize tasks: When you're working on a project, it'ss important to determine which tasks are most critical and which can wait.
 By prioritizing your tasks in this way, you can make sure that you focus on the most important aspects of your project first.
 2. Plan ahead: Always plan your day or week ahead of time, so you know what you need to accomplish and when you want to complete it.
 That way you won't forget anything important and you will be better prepared for any unexpected challenges that may arise.
 3. Stay organized: Keep your workspace clean and organized, with all your code, files, tools, etc. in their proper places.
 It will make it easier for you find whatyou need quickly and efficiently.
 Additionally, using version control systems, like Git, can help keep yourcode organized and easy to track changes over time.

+# 2024-01-26
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, more manageable pieces.
+By doing this, you can better track your progress and make sure you are staying on target.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and lead to mistakes.
+Instead, focus your attention on one task at a time and give it your full attention.
+You can also use tools like task managers and calendars to help keep track of your tasks.
+These tools can help remind you of deadlines and ensure that you stay on track.